philterd/philter/docs/docs/settings.md

 export PHILTER_FILTER_PROFILES_DIRECTORY=/profiles/
 ```

-Using environment variables to configure Phileas instead of using Phileas' settings file can allow for easier configuration management when deploying Phileas.
+Using environment variables to configure Philter instead of using Philter' settings file can allow for easier configuration management when deploying Philter.

 ## Policies